 Created by Silicon Valley professionals Paul Davison and Rohan Seth with a funding of $12 million, the audio-based app took over social media in 2020 as the hottest new platform for networking and interacting with like-minded peers.
 The first of its kind, it drew in thousands of users, including some famous names.

-How does Clubhouse app work?
+How to use the Clubhouse app

 Clubhouse is an audio-based app where users can participate in different chat rooms with a wide range of topics.
-These rooms are audio only and disappear forever once the chat has finished.
+These rooms are audio-only and disappear forever once the chat has finished.

-In each room, you'll find speakers, listeners and moderators.
+In each room, you'll find speakers, listeners, and moderators.
 The moderator is the person who started the chat and has the power to give a moderator badge to anyone else of their choice.
 They are also the only ones who can invite those who enter as listeners (known amongst users as those in the audience) to become speakers in the chat.

 Any user can start their own room and select whether they want it to be private or open to all users on the app.
 You can then ping in your followers, who can ping in their followers and a small group chat of five can quickly turn into a room with hundreds.